builtbydanielle/Understanding-AI-Reference-Guide/README.md

 ---

-**Thank you for your purchase!
-I hope this guide helps you navigate the world of AI with confidence.**
+**I hope this guide helps you navigate the world of AI with confidence.**

 *Last Updated: February 2026*
 *Version: 1.0*